wbnns/learnhowtocode/deep-dives/html-css/css-basics/project-your-own-framework.md

 5. Fill in the necessary details/images etc.
 6. Push your solution to GitHub.
 7. Have a frosty beverage, you're done with the HTML/CSS projects!

-## Additional resources

-This section contains helpful links to other content.
-It isn't required, so consider it supplemental for if you need to dive deeper into something.

-- Add some!